mharrisb1/ssfw/README.md

 # 🪬 ssfw - Super simple file watcher

-A minimal file watcher that executes a command in the foreground.
+A minimal file watcher that executes a command in the foreground on file event.

 ## Usage